danielatrivella/np3_ligand/np3_LigPCDS/README.md

 #### 1.5 Quality filters in the PDB and in the Available Ligands lists

-Filter the free ligands and apply global quality filters (parameters) to all PDB and available ligand entries present in the provided lists.
+Filter the free ligands and apply global quality filters (parameters) to all PDB entries and available ligand entries present in the provided lists.

 *Run:*